Day 1: Depart from Ushuaia

 Other landing sites could include Melchior Island, Aitcho Island, Dorian Bay, Cuverville Island, Portal Point, Neko Harbour, Lamaire, Port Charcot, Booth, Pléneau Island, Hoovgard Island, Waddington Bay and others.

-We will also navigate some beautiful waterways (depending on the ice conditions): the Gerlache Strait, the Neumayer Channel and the Lemaire Channel - the latter are narrow passages between towering rock faces and spectacular glaciers.
+Depending on the ice conditions, we will also navigate some beautiful waterways like the Gerlache Strait, Neumayer Channel and Lemaire Channel.
+The latter channel involves narrow passages between towering rock faces and spectacular glaciers.

 Day 11: Arrival in Ushuaia